afsc-assessments/ebswp_2023/doc/EBSpollock.md

 presented in the Model Details section attached.
 The analysis was first introduced in the 1996 SAFE report and compared to the cohort analyses that had been used previously and was later documented in Ianelli and Fournier (1998).
-The model was written in "ADMB"--a library for non-linear estimation and statistical applications (Fournier et al. 2012).
+The model was written in ADMB---a library for non-linear estimation and statistical applications (Fournier et al. 2012).
 The data updated from last year’s analyses include:

-  - The 2020 fishery age composition data were added
+  - The 2020 fishery age composition data were added and downweighted preliminary size and age composition data for 2021 was trialed

   - The catch biomass estimates were updated through to the current year

-  - The USV backscatter data collected in 2020 was converted to biomass and applied as an extension of the ATS time series
+  - The AVO backscatter data collected opportuistically from the 2021 bottom trawl survey was included

 A simplified version of the assessment (with mainly the same data and likelihood-fitting method) is included as a supplemental multi-species